gioblu/PJON/README.md

 };
 ```

 To correctly receive data is necessary to call at least once per loop cycle the receive() function.
 Its important to consider that this is not an interrupt driven system and so all the time Arduino will pass in delay or executing something a certain amount of packets will be potentially lost unheard by the busy receiver.
 In this case structure intelligently your loop cicly to avoid huge blind timeframes.
-The receive function returns a response that contains the result of the reception:
+The receive function returns a response that contains the result of the reception.
+If you use packet and reaction manager this is not strictly necessary but useful to know:

 ```cpp
 int response = network.receive();